-Coolant should be checked for both pH level and strength, and fill-level at regular intervals.
+Coolant should be checked for both pH level, strength, and fill-level at regular intervals.
 Even so-called ‘Long Life’ coolants have been known to lose their effectiveness prematurely.
 See your owner’s manual or call one of our Service Advisors at Cars Automotive & Muffler for more information.

 If your coolant is left unchanged for too long, it may result in a chemical condition known as electrolysis.
 This can result in costly repairs or even engine replacement.